-Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN Personal Health Number (PHN) Health information for the person being immunized (If you need more space, use the other side of this form.)
-Does this person have any allergies, including allergies to any vaccine, medicine, or food? ☐ No ☐ Yes If yes, describe ☐ Does this person have any chronic illness?
-(List all if more the lf yes, describe □ No ☐ Yes Has this person ever had capillary leak syndrome? □ No ☐ Yes Has this person ever had immune thrombocytopenia? □ No ☐ Yes If this person is under age 18 years, have they ever had multisystem inflammatory syndrome (MIS-C)? ☐ No ☐ Yes ☐ Not applicable Is this person taking any medicine? $\ \square$ No $\ \square$ Yes If yes, describe Is this person pregnant? ☐ No ☐ Yes □ No □ Yes Has this person had COVID-19 vaccine before? ☐ No Has this person ever had a side effect from COVID-19 im If yes, describe □ No □ Yes Has this person had myocarditis or pericarditis within 6 we eeks of getting a COVID-19 vaccine e? □ No ☐ Yes Has this person had a COVID-19 infection? ☐ No ☐ Yes If yes, when?
-Has this person had any vaccines in the last 4 weeks?
+Personal information for the person being immunized Birth (dd-Mon-yyyy) Personal Health Number (PHN) Gender Health information for the person being immunized (If you need more space, use the other side of this form.)
+Does this person have any allergies, including allergies to any vaccine, medicine, or food?
+If yes, describe □ No ☐ Yes Does this person have any chronic illness?
+(List all if more than one) If yes, describe □ No ☐ Yes Has this person ever had capillary leak syndrome? □ Yes Has this person ever had immune thrombocytopenia? □ Yes If this person is under age 18 years, have they ever had multisystem inflammatory syndrome (MIS-C)? ☐ No ☐ Yes ☐ Not applicable Is this person taking any medicine? ☐ No ☐ Ye s If yes, describe Is this person pregnant? ☐ No ☐ Ye s Is this person breastfeedi ng? □ No ☐ Yes Has this person had COVID-19 vaccine before? □ N lo $\square$ Yes If yes, when? $\$ Has this person ever had a side effect from COVID-19 immunization?
+If yes, describe ☐ Yes Has this person had myocarditis or pericarditis within 6 weeks of getting a COVID-19 vaccine? □ No ☐ Yes Has this person had a COVID-19 infection in the last 90 days? □ No □ Yes Has this person had any vaccines in the last 4 weeks?
 If yes, list vaccine and date □ No □ Yes I confirm that I have read the attached COVID-19 vaccine information.
 I know about and understand the risks, benefits, and common side effects of this vaccine.
 Any questions I may have had about this person getting this vaccine have been answered by calling the local public health office or Health Link at 811.
 I understand the information I have been given.
 I understand this consent is for all doses of the vaccine.
-I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): □ Pfizer-BioNTech (Comirnaty) mRNA COVID-19 vaccine (primary series and booster doses for ages 5 years and older) □ Moderna (SpikeVax) mRNA COVID-19 vaccine (primary series for ages 6 months and older, booster dose for ages 12 years and older) □ Pfizer-BioNTech Bivalent (Comirnaty Bivalent) mRNA COVID-19 vaccine (booster dose for ages 12 years and older) □ Moderna Bivalent (SpikeVax Bivalent) mRNA COVID-19 vaccine (booster dose for ages 18 years and older) □ Either the Pfizer-BioNTech (original or bivalent) or Moderna (original or bivalent) mRNA COVID-19 vaccine (depending which vaccine is recommended for this person at the time of their immunization) □ Novavax (Nuvaxovid) COVID-19 vaccine (for ages 18 years and older) □ Janssen (Johnson & Johnson) viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
-I confirm that I have the legal authority to consent to this immunization. aytime phone Other phone е Relationship to person □ Parent (with legal authority to consent) □ Guardian/Legal representative □ A □ Co-decision-maker □ Specific decision-maker □ O Signature of person giving consent Date (dd-Mor ı- yyyy)
+I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): □ Pfizer-BioNTech (Comirnaty) mRNA COVID-19 vaccine (for ages 5 years and older) □ Moderna (SpikeVax) mRNA COVID-19 vaccine (for ages 6 months and older) □ Either the Pfizer-BioNTech (Comirnaty) or Moderna (SpikeVax) mRNA COVID-19 vaccine (Depending which vaccine is available for this person at the time of their immunization) □ Novavax (Nuvaxovid) COVID-19 vaccine (for ages 18 years and older) □ Janssen (Johnson & Johnson) viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
+I confirm that I have the legal authority to consent to this immunization.
+Simmunization.
+Daytime phone Ot her phone noi priorie • Relationship to person ☐ Parent (with legal authority to consent) ☐ Co-decision-maker ☐ Specific decision-maker □ Agent Signature of person giving consent Da te (dd-Mon- -уууу)